 My research interests are mainly in the field of software engineering, system security, and computer science education.
 I organized the International Workshop on Software Engineering for Secure Systems (from SESS'05 to SESS'11), and I served in several Program Committees(PBit'03, ISSSE'06, ICSOFT 2006-20, AReS 2008-20, OWASP 2008-09 AppSec 2007-08,SREIS'08, OSSCoNF'08, ESSoS 2009-10, STPSA 2009-15, S-Cube 2009-10,2012, ISSRE 2010 Fast Abstracts Track, SSIRI 2011, Eclipse-IT 2011-12, CIIA'13, WID'13, SPRO'15, ICISSP 2015-20, SG-CRC 2016, SENSORNETS 2016-18, DSIR 2017-19, ITiCSE (Associate Program Chair) 2018-20, SIGCSE (Reviewer) 2019-20, ISSEP 2018-20 , Constructionism 2018 , APCSE 2020, ICon-MaSTEd 2020).

 I believe it is urgent to change the common misconception of informatics as the mere use of information technologies.
 Informatics is a science, not dexterity with computers or applications.
 Thus, I'm one of the founders of ALaDDIn, a group working to spread informatics as a science among the general public, I help in organizing a game-contest for schools called Bebras, and I am the coordinator for the informatics branch of the national Plan for fostering scientific degrees.

 I pursued some of my research work by travelling abroad: I visited the Technischen Universität Berlin, collaborating with Gabriele Täntzer, the JAIST in Kanazawa (Japan), working with Ochimizu Koichiro, and the Computing Department of Lancaster University (UK), working with Lynne Blair.

 I am a senior member of ACM, I am part of the steering committee of CLUSIT, an Italian association promoting awareness, continuous education, and information sharing about digital security.
-Moreover, to support the free software community, I joined the Debian Project as a developer.
+Moreover, to support the free software community, I joined the Debian Project, currently as an emeritus developer.

 On January 2001 I completed the Ph.D. program in Computer and Automation Engineering at Politecnico di Milano, with the thesis “Towards Software Components for Non Functional Aspects”, Carlo Ghezzi was my advisor: this gives me a place into the Software Engineering Academic Genealogy and even into the Mathematics Genealogy Project.

 I served in the Italian Army with the rank of second lieutenant (NATO OF-1) in the Cen.Te.Spe.Ri.Ma.T. unit, then based in Treviso: I joined up the Data Transmission team, testing routing protocols for tactical wide area networks.